Skip to contents

 gillK

-The total number of possible steps to determine the optimal forward/central difference step size per parameter (by the Gill 1983 method).
-If 0, no optimal step size is determined.
-Otherwise this is the optimal step size determined.
+Max steps to determine the optimal forward/central difference step size per parameter (Gill 1983). `0` = no optimal step size determined.

 gillStep